 In a commercial real estate transaction, sellers rely on a buyer’s ability to arrange the financing needed to close the deal.
 One of the ways that a buyer is able to prove this is to provide the seller with a term sheet and/or commitment letter.
 While these documents serve a similar purpose, there are material differences that can have an impact on the transaction.

 In this article, we’ll define what are a term sheet and a commitment letter in commercial real estate and outline the differences between them.

 What is a Term Sheet?

-A Term Sheet is a formal expression of a lender’s interest in providing financing for a transaction.
+A term sheet is a formal expression of a lender’s interest in providing financing for a transaction.
 It is not a commitment to lend.
-It is a good faith summary of the main points and potential terms under which a loan could be considered.
-The terms outlined in it are not final; rather, they are intended to be a starting point for negotiations and further due diligence.
-The content and format of a Term Sheet vary by lender, but they generally contain the following information:
+The term sheet is a good faith summary of the main points and potential terms under which a loan could be considered.
+The terms outlined in a term sheet are not final; rather, the terms are intended to be a starting point for negotiations and further due diligence.
+The content and format of a term sheet vary by lender, but a term sheet generally contains the following information:

 - Borrower Name: It may seem obvious, but the borrower in a commercial real estate loan transaction is typically a single-purpose entity formed specifically for the deal.
 As such, it is necessary to identify the legal name of the potential borrower.

 - Loan Amount: The term sheet will outline the loan amount that the borrower will consider lending, but it is usually subject to the receipt of an appraisal and/or other third-party valuation.
 And it is subject to change.